 How long are drivers subject to displaying these plates?

-Starting at the time of the incident, drivers who have received a whiskey plate are required to display it for at least one year.
-However, certain instances may require that the driver display the plate for even longer.
+Starting at the time of the incident, drivers who have received whiskey plates are required to display them for at least one year.
+However, certain instances may require drivers to display plates even longer.

 Can law enforcement pull you over based on the simple fact you’re driving with a whiskey plate?

 Law enforcement cannot pull someone over based alone on the fact that they’re operating a vehicle with a whiskey plate.
 According to Avvo, however, a whiskey plate can play a contributing factor that law enforcement can use to find “reasonable suspicion of criminal activity.”
 In fact, the state legislature had originally intended for law enforcement to be able to pull drivers over based on whiskey plates alone, but that statute was ruled unconstitutional by the Minnesota State Supreme Court back in 2003.